wso2-extensions/mi-connector-bigquery/docs/tables.md

 ```

 **Properties**
-* datasetId: Dataset ID of the tables to list.
+* datasetId: The dataset ID of the tables that should be listed.
-* pageToken: Page token, returned by a previous call, to request the next page of results.
+* pageToken: The page token (which is returned by a previous call) for requesting the next page of results.
-* projectId: Project ID of the tables to list.
+* projectId: The project ID of the tables that should be listed.
-* maxResults: Maximum number of results to return.
+* maxResults: The maximum number of results to return.

 **Sample request**